perak/kitchen-site/files/getting_started.md

 Components
 ==========

 An application with empty pages is not very useful :).
-That's why Meteor kitchen allows you to ad **Components**.
+That's why Meteor kitchen allows you to add **Components**.
 Which are predefined and customizable visual elements that can be inserted into pages.
 They are building the blocks of your application.

 The generator comes with several built-in components.
-And you can also write **your own** components (which we call "plugins".
-More about plugins later).
+And you can also write **your own** components (which we call "plugins").
+More about plugins later.

 You can insert components into pages by adding **components** array into any **page** object:
 ```